 THIS WEEK’S DROP: THE WOMEN’S POWER DROP

-The Women’s Power Drop was live between Thursday 4th March – Wednesday 10th March, check out Select More to be the first to explore the latest Drop.
+The Women’s Power Drop was live between Thursday 4th March – Wednesday 10th March 2021.

-Every other week BBC Select brings you The Drop – a curated, themed collection of documentaries and the thoughts of global experts and enlightened thinkers.
+Every other week BBC Select brought audiences The Drop – a curated, themed collection of documentaries and the thoughts of global experts and enlightened thinkers.
 Each Drop offers fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week, The Drop delves into Women’s Power it in all its glory.
-Writer Roxane Gay offers her personal take on female leadership and power dynamics while Suffragette explores the heroic battle for women’s right to vote.
+Suffragette explores the heroic battle for women’s right to vote.
 The Making of Merkel investigates one of the world’s most powerful female leaders and documentary artist Laura Dodsworth opens up stigmatized conversations on female anatomy in 100 Vaginas.

 Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Women’s Power Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.